chainguard-dev/edu/content/ui/enforce-onboarding-quickstart.md

 kind create cluster --name enforce-demo
 ```

-Install the Enforce agent in your cluster:
+Install the Chainguard Enforce agent in your cluster:

 ```sh
 chainctl cluster install --group=$GROUP --private --context kind-enforce-demo
 ```

 If you click on the [**Clusters** tab](https://console.enforce.dev/clusters) in the main navigation menu, you should now see your cluster in the cluster table.

 <screenshot>

 From here, you can explore a detailed view of the cluster, including any policies that apply to it.

-## Step 4 — Create a policy to require signatures on images
+## Step 4 — Create a security policy

 You can create a policy directly from the UI by navigating to the [**Policies** tab](https://console.enforce.dev/policies).
 In the policy table menu, there will be a **Create policy** button.
 Clicking this button will open a dropdown menu, which will allow you to create a policy from scratch or use a predefined template.